 Billboards are banned in Hawaii.

-Do you know any interesting or fun facts about Hawaii you’d like to share here?
-Add them to this facts site in the comments section below!
+Do you know any interesting or fun facts about Hawaii?
+Share them here in the comments below!